NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/MedicalInfraredImagingWithSlicer/README.md

 ## Objectives

-1. To implement a new extension for medical thermal infrared images.
+1. Implementation of a new extension for medical thermal infrared images.
-1. To develop and test a new module for foot ulcer detection based on thermal infrared images.
+1. Development and testing of a new module for foot ulcer assessment based on thermal infrared images.
-1. Performance & improvements.
+1. Performance and efficiency improvements.

 ## Approach and Plan